|

 English & Spanish speaking.

-An official delegate for the Asociación Nacional de Doma Vaquera (Spanish National
+Richard is an official delegate for the Asociación Nacional de Doma Vaquera (Spanish National

 Doma Vaquera Association) and founded the first Doma Vaquera Association